 Our International Adoption Programs have successfully placed hundreds of children in their forever families throughout United States.
-We offer adoption opportunities in the Philippines, Kyrgyzstan, and Bulgaria.
+We offer adoption opportunities in the Philippines.
 We can also assist families in adopting children from other countries around the world with assistance from our partner agencies and other accredited adoption agencies.
 Holt International Children’s Services is one of our most significant partners.
 Holt offers adoption opportunities in many countries including China, Ethiopia, and Haiti.

 We've been working in international adoption for more than 50 years.
 We understand the process of international adoption can be confusing and overwhelming.
 We have professional staff available to assist you from helping you decide the best country match for your family, to help with finalizing your adoption in the United States, to a lifetime of support for your family.

 We partner with local in-country guides who accompany families when they travel to meet their son or daughter.
 Friendly, knowledgeable and caring, these dedicated escorts provide transportation to all adoption appointments as well as anywhere else the family might like to go.
 In addition, the guides provide translation and concierge services from the day they pick up the family at the airport until they return home.
 We've worked with several guides for decades, and they have a passion for sharing their culture as well as a heart for seeing children united with forever families.

 - Register to adopt - Fill out our interest form.
 There is no fee to apply and no obligation on your part of use our services.
 The interest form simply lets us know that you are interested in adoption and a member of our international social workers team will contact you.

 - Interview - If you chose to begin your adoption journey with us, one of the social workers will conduct an interview with you to answer your questions regarding our programs and the process of international adoption.